Holy laughter: History

 Methodist meetings, and viewed it as an act of God.
 It also occurred in Signs and Wonders meetings run by John Wimber in the 1980s.
 The practice came to prominence in meetings led by the South African evangelist Rodney Howard-Browne in 1993 at the Carpenter's Home Church in Lakeland, Florida and was often accompanied by the "Slain in the Spirit" phenomena.
 The laughter ranges from very quiet to loud convulsive hysterics, which are said to be accompanied by temporary dissociation.
 It was also observed in meetings held at Oral Roberts University.
 The phenomena was then popularized by Charisma and the Trinity Broadcasting Network, and became controversial within charismatic Christianity.

 Though primarily found in Protestant churches, it was observed in some parts of the Catholic Charismatic Renewal, as well.
 The practice spread to the Association of Vineyard Churches, most notably to the Toronto Airport Christian Fellowship in 1994.
 Religious revival meetings at the church became very popular, drawing 75,000 visitors that year.
 Many attendees at the meetings spent time laughing loudly while lying on the floor.

 Analysis

-Leaders who have promoted holy laughter claimed that the laughter was a result of joy that was supernaturally being given to people in the meetings.
-They claimed that the joy was often accompanied by miraculous healing and the cessation of depression.
+Leaders who have promoted holy laughter said the laughter was a result of joy that was supernaturally being given to people in the meetings.
+They said the joy was often accompanied by miraculous healing and the cessation of depression.
 Margaret Poloma of the University of Akron has described the events of the services as a ritual facilitation of catharsis.
-Philip Richter of STETS has drawn a parallel between holy laughter and Laughter Yoga.
+Philip Richter of STETS has drawn a parallel between holy laughter and laughter yoga.